haiku/website/content/guides/virtualizing/aws.md

 We're nearly done!
 All we need is to store our credentials in variables, since we will use them multiple times across the rest of the tutorial.

-For convenience, we will set our [AWS Security Credentials](https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html) as two variables; `AWS_KEY` M
+For convenience, we will set our [AWS Security Credentials](https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html) as two variables; `AWS_KEY`

 ```sh
 export AWS_KEY="<YOUR AWS KEY>"
 export AWS_SEC="<YOUR AWS SECRET>"